anniefenton/milestone-project-1/README.md

 ### User Stories

-As a new customer and forager I want:
+1. As a new customer and forager I want:

-- to learn about foraging in my local area.
+   i to learn about foraging in my local area.

-- to learn more about the organisation and their values.
+   ii to learn more about the organisation and their values.

-- a website in which I can easily see the dates, times, and locations of walks.
+   iii a website in which I can easily see the dates, times, and locations of walks

-- to be able to sign up to the mailing list and find the organisation's social links.
+   iv to be able to sign up to the mailing list and find the organisation's social links.

-- to see the pricing of these walks.
+   v to see the pricing of these walks.

-As a returning customer and forager I want:
+2. As a returning customer and forager I want:

-- a website in which I can easily see the dates, times, and locations of walks.
+   i a website in which I can easily see the dates, times, and locations of walks.

-- the ability to see images of commonly foraged plants on the website.
+   ii the ability to see images of commonly foraged plants on the website.

-As a potential guide I want:
+3. As a potential guide I want:

-- to find out about the organisation's values and interests to see if they match up to mine.
+   i to find out about the organisation's values and interests to see if they match up to mine.

-- to see the schedule of current walks to see if I could add to it.
+   ii to see the schedule of current walks to see if I could add to it.

-- To register my interest as a new guide.
+   iii To register my interest as a new guide.

 ### Design Choices
 #### *Color*